 From time to time Peaks & Plains will need to carry out major works to the block your property is in.
-This may be following the result of surveys, listening to residents (both tenants and leaseholders) or
+This may be following the result of surveys, listening to residents (both tenants and leaseholders) or where we have identified the need to undertake a major

 It is a legal requirement for Peaks & Plains to consult with leaseholders prior to carrying out any major works where it will cost any one leaseholder more than £250.
-If the cost of the major work is likely to exceed £250, we will write to you informing you of the proposed works and you will be invited to make written observations and in some cases, to nominate a contractor.
+If the cost of the major work is likely to exceed £250, we will write to you informing you of the proposed works and you will be invited to make written observations and, in some cases, to nominate a contractor.